AdarshPandya0/playwright-hybrid-boilerplate/README.md

 Copy-Item -Path ".\.env.example" -Destination ".\.env" -Recurse
 ```

-Open the newly created `.env` file and provide:
+Open the newly created `.env` files and provide:

-* `BASE_URL` for your application under test (required if tests use relative URLs)
+* Remove .example extension
-* QA environment URLs
+* Provide the `URL` in this format only : https://webims.meditab.local
 * User credentials
-* Any additional environment variables required by your application
+* Any additional environment variables that you want to dynamically configure in your test suite

 > Note: `playwright.config.js` loads `.env` via `dotenv`, so your test configuration can depend on these values.

 ### Parallel Execution Requirement

-> ⚠️ To run the fully parallel sharded suite, provide **Multiple separate user accounts as per your need** in the `.env` files.
+> To run the fully parallel sharded suite, provide **Multiple separate user accounts as per your need** in the `.env` files.
 >
 > This prevents test workers from invalidating each other's sessions during execution.

 ---

-# 🎯 Running Your First Test
+# Running Your First Test

 The framework is now fully initialized.